jmcnamara/rust_xlsxwriter/README.md

 Recent changes:

+- Added chart options for displaying non-data cells.
-- Add custom functions to table totals.
+- Added custom functions to table totals.
 - Added Wasm and Polars feature flags for compatibility.
-- Added [Tutorial] and [Cookbook] sections to the docs.rs documentation.

 See the full [Release Notes and Changelog].